filiph/unsure/README.md

 If you want to run the Unsure Calculator from source, this repository is for you.
-Otherwise, please go to [filiph.github.io/unsure][webapp] to learn more about the Unsure Calculator itself.
+Otherwise, please go to [filiph.github.io/unsure][webapp] to learn more about the Unsure Calculator itself, and run it—for free—from your browser.

 ## Web app